Adriankhl/relativitization/README.md

 # Run simulation
-Change `relativitization.abm.AllDefaultKt` to the main class of your simulation:
+`./simulations/src/main/kotlin/relativitization/abm/AllDefault.kt` is a simulation example.
+You can run the main function by:

 `./gradlew :simulation:run -PmainClass=relativitization.abm.AllDefaultKt`

+You can change `relativitization.abm.AllDefaultKt` to the main class of your simulation.
-note that there is an additional `Kt` after the file name in kotlin convention.
+Note that there is an additional `Kt` after the file name in kotlin convention.